LoganJarrick/discord-moderation-bot/README.md

 ## Moderation Behavior

+- All slash commands require the `Department Administration` role, using `MODMAIL_STAFF_ROLE_NAME`.
+- `/training` can also be used by members with the `Inspector` role.
 - `/warn` says `<username> has been warned` in chat.
 - `/warn` sends the user a DM with their warning count.
 - At 3 warnings, the bot kicks the member.
 - `/kick` and `/ban` try to DM the user before removing them.
 - `/ban`, `/kick`, `/warn`, `/clearwarnings`, and `/say` send an entry to your mod log channel.
+- `/unban` unbans a user by Discord user ID.
+- `/purge` deletes recent messages from the current channel.
+- `/bans` shows the current ban list.

 ## Modmail

 - When someone DMs the bot, it creates a private modmail channel.
+- User images and files sent to the bot are forwarded into the modmail channel.
 - The `Department Administration` role can see and reply in modmail channels.
-- Staff use `/reply message` in the modmail channel to DM the user.
+- Staff use `/reply message attachment` in the modmail channel to DM the user.
 - `/closemodmail reason` closes and deletes the current modmail channel.
+- `/reopenmodmail user` reconnects an existing modmail channel if hosting restarts lost its memory.
 - Set `MODMAIL_CATEGORY_ID` to the category where modmail channels should appear.
 - Set `MODMAIL_LOG_CHANNEL_ID` if you want modmail open/close logs.
 - Enable Message Content Intent in the Discord Developer Portal.